evalyan/share2020/README-lab.md

 	* For Title: use zcloudxx (e.g zcloud01).
 	* Click **Submit**.

 3. Make a note of the following.
-You will need them to access the API later.
+You can copy the information to notepad, for example.
+You will need this information later to access the API.

 	* *client ID*
 	* *client Secret*